-Johann Jakob Weißbäcker, a farmer, his wife Anna, and children (Anna, age 3½; Adam ¼) arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard the galliot Anna Katharina under the command of Skipper Johann Joachim Janson.
+Johann Jakob Weißbäcker, a farmer, his wife Anna, and children (Anna, age 3½; Adam, age ¼) arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard the galliot Anna Katharina under the command of Skipper Johann Joachim Janson.

 [This Anna Maria Kleispies is believed to be the widow of Johannes Adam Basser.
 The marriage of Johannes Adam Basser & Anna Maria Kleespies is recorded on the parish register of St. Martin's Church in Orb on 3 July 1763.
 Adam Basser, a farmer, and his wife Anna arrived from Lübeck at the port of Oranienbaum on 10 August 1766 aboard a ship under the command of Skipper Nikolaus Peter Pink.
-Anna Maria Kleespies had an illegitimate daughter named Margaretha who had been baptized on 2 May 1757 in Orb.
-Margaretha, however, does not appear on the Oranienbaum passenger list.]
+Anna Maria Kleespies had an illegitimate daughter named Margaretha who had been baptized on 2 May 1757 in Orb.]

 The Oranienbaum passenger list records that Johann Jakob Weißbäcker came from the German region of Mainz while the Beauregard list records that he came from the village of Orb.